Introduction

 The Permanent Exhibition

-The permanent exhibition of the Jewish Museum provides visitors with a comprehensive journey through 2,000 years of Jewish history in Germany.
-Divided into chronological sections, it portrays the diverse aspects of Jewish life, culture, religion, and everyday experiences.
+The sample is the permanent exhibition of the Jewish Museum, which presents a public tour through 2,000 years of Jewish history in Germany.
+Organized by time periods, the portrait represents all sides of Jewish identity including lifestyle, traditions, beliefs, and experiences.

 Highlights of the Permanent Exhibition:

-- The Exile and Emancipation section: Explore the journey of Jews in Germany from the medieval era to their emancipation during the Enlightenment.
+The Exile and Emancipation section: Learn the story of Jewish people in Germany from the time of medieval times to the enlightenment.

-- An Emotional Garden: Reflect on individual stories of Jewish families and their experiences during the Nazi regime.
+An Emotional Garden: I will communicate narratives of Jewish families and their lives in the course of the Nazi dictatorship.

 Temporary Exhibitions and Events